erika393/MovieRentalsCrud/README.md

 ### MovieCrudAPI
 1. Open in your Visual Studio 2019 and launch
-2. Change your MySQL database `moviecrudapi/appsettings.json`
+2. Change your MySQL database data `moviecrudapi/appsettings.json`

 ## ✅ Functionalities